 1. International Mango Festival: Mangoes And Fun

 Summers in India are incomplete without mangoes and this festival proves that well.
-Showcasing more than 500 varieties of mangoes like Dussehri, Langra, Chausa, Fazli, Neelam, Banganpalli, Alphonso, and more, this annual extravaganza lets one indulge in not only the sweetness of the fruit, but also of the Indian culture.
+Showcasing more than 500 varieties of mangoes like Dussehra, Langra, Chausa, Fazli, Neelam, Banganpalli, Alphonso, and more, this annual extravaganza lets one indulge in not only the sweetness of the fruit but also of the Indian culture.
 Apart from tasting & buying some mango products, you can also participate in the mango eating competition that adds more fun to this event organized by Delhi Tourism.
 Needless to say, this festival in July in India is absolutely worth attending!

 Where: New Delhi

 Festival Highlights: Different types of mango and competitions